 - 635,000 Americans per year will have a heart attack for the first time

 - Nearly half of all heart attack patients are found to have no prior risk that would indicate they are heading toward an attack

 - Many of the risk factors contributing to cardiovascular disease are modifiable—such as cigarette smoking, high BMI, and high sodium intake

 Evolving guidelines continue to focus on traditional factors to manage cardiovascular risk

 ATP=Adult Treatment Panel; ACC=American College of Cardiology; AHA=American Heart Association; CHD=coronary heart disease;

 Residual cardiovascular risk is still significant despite managing traditional risk factors

-LDL levels are often not predictive of cardiovascular events such as heart attack or stroke, in both primary and secondary prevention settings.
-The AHA Get-With-The-Guidelines® initiative analysis revealed that a substantial proportion of CHD event patients were well within guideline-recommended targets for lipid panel values.
+Low-density lipoprotein (LDL) levels may not always be predictive of cardiovascular events such as heart attack or stroke, in both primary and secondary prevention settings.
+In fact, the AHA Get-With-The-Guidelines® initiative analysis revealed that a substantial proportion of coronary heart disease (CHD) event patients were well within guideline-recommended targets for lipid panel values.

 Reference: 1.
-Go A et al; on behalf of the American Heart Association Statistics Committee and Stroke Statistics.
-Heart Disease and Stroke Statistics—2013 Update.
+Go A et al. on behalf of the American Heart Association Statistics Committee and Stroke Statistics.
 Circulation.
-2013;127:(e6-e245).
+2013;127:e6-e245.